Laboratorija Zvuka

 Laboratorija Zvuka (Лабораторија Звука; trans.
 Sound Laboratory), credited as Laboratorija (Laboratory) only on some of their releases, was a Serbian and Yugoslav rock band formed in Novi Sad in 1977.
-Noted for their eccentric style, erotic lyrics, unusual line ups and bizarre circus-inspired stage performances, Laboratorija Zvuka were a prominent act of the Yugoslav rock scene.
+Laboratorija Zvuka were a prominent act of the Yugoslav rock scene, noted for their eccentric style, erotic lyrics, unusual line ups and bizarre circus-inspired stage performances.

-The band was formed in 1977 by brothers Predrag and Mladen Vranešević, who had previously been composing music for theatre, film, radio and television.
-The first lineup of the band consisted of the musicians with whom the Vranešević brothers previously worked in studio.
+The band was formed by brothers Predrag and Mladen Vranešević, who had previously been composing music for theatre, film, radio and television.
+Laboratorija Zvuka gained the attention of the public and the media with their early 7-inch singles.
 The group released their debut, concept album Telo in 1980, joining in on the Yugoslav new wave scene and gaining notable mainstream popularity.
-Their following releases, Duboko u tebi and Nevinost, were stylistically diverse, with the band maintaining their provocative lyrical style.
-In the late 1980s, the band, although never officially disbanding, retired from scene, as Vranešević brothers dedicated themselves to music for film, theatre and radio and TV shows.
-The group returned to the scene in mid-1990s, only to release their last album, Nema niđe te ljepote.
+Their following releases, Duboko u tebi and Nevinost, were stylistically diverse, the band maintaining their provocative lyrical style.
+In the late 1980s, the group, although never officially disbanding, retired from scene, as Vranešević brothers dedicated themselves to music for film, theatre and radio and TV shows.
+The group returned to the scene in the mid-1990s, only to release their last album, Nema niđe te ljepote.

 History

 1960s and early 1970s: Vranešević brothers' beginnings

-Predrag "Peđa" Vranešević started his musical career in 1962, in a Novi Sad local band.
+Predrag "Peđa" Vranešević started his musical career in 1962 in Novi Sad, playing in a local band.
 In 1964, he was one of the forming members of the Belgrade band The Best of Nothing.
 The members of the band chose their name after a poem by Dylan Thomas.
 The band consisted of Zlatko Lozić (vocals), Dejan Ilić (guitar), Predrag Vranešević (bass guitar), Drago Juričević (rhythm guitar) and Nikola Ranđelović (drums).
 Initially, they performed beat music, but later turned towards The Byrds-inspired folk rock and gained local popularity.
-Their songs had unusual titles—like "Intelektualno sakupljanje jabuka u dolini senki" ("Intelectual Apple Gathering in the Valley of Shadows")—and were influenced by mysticism.
-After the band ended their activity, Predrag Vranešević moved back to Novi Sad, where he formed the band Med (Honey).
+Their songs had unusual titles—for instance, "Intelektualno sakupljanje jabuka u dolini senki" ("Intellectual Apple Gathering in the Valley of Shadows")—and were influenced by mysticism.
+The band ended their activity in 1968, after Lozić was shot in both legs by the police during the 1968 student demonstrations in Belgrade.
+After The Best of Nothing disbanded, Predrag Vranešević moved back to Novi Sad, where he formed the band Med (Honey).
 With Med he made his first recording, the song "Gajba" ("Crate").
-Simultaneously with his work in Med, he worked as a film editor of the Novi Sad Youth Grandsand and wrote film reviews for the Index magazine.
+Simultaneously with his work in Med, he worked as the editor of the Novi Sad Youth Grandsand film program and wrote film reviews for the Index magazine.
+In 1971, he started an art group with several conceptual artists from Novi Sad.
 In 1972, he graduated from the University of Belgrade Faculty of Architecture and got an employment in Urbis architectural and planning company, where he worked until 1981.